 Excerpt from Keynote at Progress 2017

-Founder and Principal of ASO Communications, Anat Shenker-Osorio examines why certain messages falter where others deliver.
-She's led research for new messaging on issues ranging from freedom to join together in union to clean energy and from immigrant rights to reforming criminal justice.
+Host of the Brave New Words podcast and Principal of ASO Communications, Anat Shenker-Osorio examines why certain messages falter where others deliver.
+She has led research for new messaging on issues ranging from freedom to join together in union to clean energy and from immigrant rights to reforming criminal justice.
 Anat's original approach through priming experiments, task-based testing and online dial surveys has led to progressive electoral and policy victories across the globe.

 Anat delivers her findings packed in snark at venues such as the Congressional Progressive Caucus, Centre for Australian Progress, Irish Migrant Centre, Open Society Foundations, Ford Foundation and LUSH International.

 Her writing and research is profiled in The Atlantic, Boston Globe, Salon, The Guardian and Grist among others.